Laurel (1790 ship): Career

 Laurel first appeared in Lloyd's Register (LR), in 1802.

 Captain Henry Baldwin sailed from Liverpool on 13 August 1802.
+In 1802, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-He acquired slaves at Cape Mount.
-Laurel arrived at Trinidad on 29 January 1803 with 124 slaves.
-She sold her slaves there.
+Baldwin acquired captives at Cape Mount.
+Laurel arrived at Trinidad on 29 January 1803 with 124 captives, that she sold there.
 She sailed from Trinidad on 20 February and arrived back at Liverpool on 20 April.
 She had left Liverpool with 15 crew members and suffered three crew deaths on her voyage.

-The Peace of Amiens had just failed before Laurel returned from her slave voyage.
+The Peace of Amiens had just failed before Laurel returned from her voyage transporting enslaved people.
 Captain Edward Oldham Bennet acquired a letter of marque on 25 May 1803 for the ship Laurel, of 117 tons (bm).
 She had a complement of 40 men, consistent with cruising as a privateer; a crew larger than was sufficient to sail the vessel was necessary to provide crews for enemy vessels taken in prize.

 In June 1803 Lloyd's List reported that the "Laurel privateer" had taken and sent into Liverpool a ship of 300 tons (bm).
 The ship had been on a voyage from Cette to Rouen, and the capture had taken place off Ushant.

 The French captured Laurel on 14 June 1803.
 Oldham was paroled as he appears in a wedding announcement dated 11 August 1804.
 Some or all of his crew, however, ended up as prisoners.
 One was at the citadel in Bitche, in Lorraine, near the border with Germany.
 On 22 August 1806 Lieutenant M'Dougall, identified as the lieutenant of the privateer Laurel, of Liverpool, escaped with Midshipman Mottley, late of HMS Minerve.
 They reached Hamburg where the British consul facilitated their passage to Husum.
 An English packet then took them back Harwich, where they arrived on 1 October.
 They had made much of their 600-mile land journey on foot, without shoes.

 The Register of Shipping carried Laurel in the 1804 issue (without reflecting any change in command), but not in the issue for 1806.
 (The issue for 1805, if any, is not available online.)
 Lloyd's Register continued to carry Laurel into the volume for 1813, but with data unchanged since 1802.